 Submit a Theme Issue

-GUIDELINES FOR GUEST EDITORS OF BCMJ THEME ISSUES
+GUIDELINES FOR GUEST EDITORS OF THEME ISSUES IN THE BCMJ

 Theme issues usually comprise three to eight articles of about 3000 words each, plus a guest editorial of 500 to 1000 words.
 If there are four or more articles, the theme issue may be split into two consecutive issues of the BCMJ, each accompanied by a guest editorial.

-Guest editors should consider soliciting articles from authors outside Vancouver and Victoria, and include articles of specific relevance to physicians outside the urban centres.
+Guest editors should consider soliciting articles from authors outside Vancouver and Victoria and include articles relevant to physicians outside the urban centres.
 It isn’t necessary that all articles be either long or academic.
 One or more short pieces on community services or allied health workers in the subject area, for instance, can complement academic reviews.

 Time frames

 A theme issue can take a year or more to compile.
 The BCMJ Editorial Board meets on the last Friday morning of most months, and receives manuscripts to be reviewed and discussed at the following month-end meeting.
-Please ensure your manuscripts are submitted by the Wednesday prior to the meeting.
+Please ensure your manuscripts are submitted by the Wednesday before a meeting.

 Normally, at least 6 months elapse between the time manuscripts are received by the Editorial Board and the publication date.
 Guest editors who want the theme issue to be published in a specific month are advised to submit the finished manuscripts at least 6 to 9 months before the desired publication date.